Take a Tour

 Imaging Research TechGrace Shearrer earned her bachelor’s degree in Nutritional Science and Physiology at the University of Wyoming.
 At Wyoming Grace’s research focused on body fat imaging using Dual-energy X-ray absorptiometry in a rat model.
 In 2012, Grace joined the University of Texas Nutritional Science program as a PhD candidate in the Davis lab.
 Her research examines the effect of sugar-sweetened beverage on reward pathways in children using fMRI.
 Grace joined the IRC in 2014.

-Software EngineerChad manages the XNAT instance and data flow from the scanner to TACC.
+Software EngineerChad manages the data flow from the scanners, manages the network and computing resources, and provides support for data analysis on TACC's supercomputers.
 Contact for help with data availability, processing, and analysis issues.
-E-mail: email@example.com
+E-mail: firstname.lastname@example.org

 - ..WebsiteJennifer S. Beer, Ph.D.
 Associate Professor Department of Psychology Institute of Neuroscience